frankbaele/grooveshark/README.md

-22tracks
+grooveshark
 ========

-A node webkit app builder for 22tracks.com
+A node webkit app builder for grooveshark.com

-This project allows you to build a standalone 22tracks app using node webkit, nothing fancy.
+This project allows you to build a standalone grooveshark app using node webkit, nothing fancy.

 How to install
 ====